 Orange olive oil cake!
 Perfect for brunches, Mother’s Day or a casual afternoon of baking.
 Our local grocery store was having a crazy sale on strawberries last week, so I grabbed way more than we needed and began dreaming up various ways to use them.

 First up?
-This simple orange cake, studded with orange-scented berries.
+This simple vegan olive oil cake, studded with orange-scented berries.
 I’ve been into olive oil cakes ever since I made my lemon olive oil muffins last year.
 You all love those muffins as much as I do, so I wanted to create something that could be served in a cake version.

 I did a presentation a few weeks ago and a participant asked about the health benefits of oil.
 When it comes to nutrition, there are so many dogmas out there and the idea that added oils can’t fit in a healthy diet is one of the many current trends I’m seeing.

 That’s really the beauty of nutrition.
 It doesn’t have to be all or nothing to fit.
 And, run fast from diets that tell you it must.
 When we look at observational population research like The Blue Zones and the breadth of controlled studies, we know that few of us do things in 100% extremes.
 It’s what we do most of the time that matters most.